Chaitanya Charitamrita: Modern publication and translations

 In 1913, the earliest (partial) English translation of the Chaitanya Charitamrita was authored by Jadunath Sarkar, entitled Chaitanya's Life And Teachings.
-From the 1920s through the late-20th century, it was circulated among European libraries and appeared in academic journals.
-While other early English literature on Caitanya Mahāprabhu's life was often criticized for being tangential and speculative, Chaitanya's Life And Teachings has had a generally favorable reputation.

-Indologist Rahul Peter Das noted in 1993, "Although there are now several (complete) English translations...
-[Chaitanya's Life And Teachings] is... welcomed, if only for the elegance of its refined language, which... create[s] an atmosphere of poetry that is probably not possible in either typical "Indian English" or modern American English."
+It remains recognized among some academics for Sarkar's use of creative language and prose, as opposed to other translators who opt for literal interpretations.
 It is still in print; the latest edition was issued in March 2025.

-Despite the distribution of Jadunath Sarkar's Chaitanya's Life And Teachings amongst Westerners, the Caitanya-caritāmṛta would not reach mainstream Western audiences until the emergence of the Hare Krishna Movement.
+Despite the introduction of Jadunath Sarkar's Chaitanya's Life And Teachings in Western academia, the Caitanya-caritāmṛta would not reach mainstream Western audiences until the emergence of the Hare Krishna Movement.

 In 1974, A. C. Bhaktivedanta Swami Prabhupada (founder of the Hare Krishna Movement), published Śrī Caitanya-caritāmṛta in English as a 17-volume set of books.
 It includes the original verses, transliterations, translations, and purports.
 His commentaries are based on Bhaktivinoda Thakur's Amrita Pravaha and Bhaktisiddhanta Sarasvati's Anubhasya commentaries.
-His publication significantly popularized the Chaitanya Charitamrita in the West and helped spread Gaudiya Vaishnavism outside of India.
+This publication significantly popularized the Chaitanya Charitamrita in the Western world, making it accessible to English-speaking audiences and establishing it as a central scripture of the Hare Krishna movement.